-I could use some more work on ARIA roles, microdata, localStorage, but I'm generally pretty good at this.
+I could use some more work on ARIA roles, microdata, localStorage, but I'm generally very good at HTML.

 I've read and understand most CSS architectures (SMACSS, BEM, ECSS).
-Unpopular opinion, but I think Atomic CSS is the most interesting and misunderstood concept in CSS in the past several years.
+I also know CSS Modules are the best thing ever.

 I've only made a few simple things, but understand the core concepts (state, props, refs, ES6, functional components, Redux) well and can create builds with a variety of tools (create-react-app, Webpack, Rollup, Browserify, etc.).